input-output-hk/jormungandr/chain-impl-mockchain/doc/incentives.md

   point of the contribution at #epoch=0, whereas in halving formula is used as starting constant for the calculation.
 * `ratio` is the tweaking ratio.
-  In both formulas, with an effective value between 0.0 to 1.0 it indicate a reducing contribution, whereas above 1.0 it indicate an acceleration of contribution.
+  In the halving formula, an effective value between 0.0 to 1.0 indicates a reducing contribution, whereas above 1.0 it indicate an acceleration of contribution.
+However in linear formula the meaning is just a scaling factor for the epoch zone (`current_epoch - start_epoch / erate`).
 Further requirement is that this ratio is expressed in fractional form (e.g. 1/2), which allow calculation in integer form (see implementation details).
-* `erate` is the rate at which the contribution is reduce. e.g. erate=100 means that every 100 epochs, the calculation is reduce further.
+* `epoch_rate` is the rate at which the contribution is tweaked related to epoch.

 And the actual contribution into the epoch reward is: